Fazendaaa/shinyPWA/README.md

 # shinyPWA

-A simple PWA bundler to work with Shiny Dashboard
+A simple PWA bundler to work with Shiny

 <div align = "center">
 <br>